 “They did all of these things in the name of what they themselves called ‘white supremacy.’ ”

 The commission attached long dossiers on each of the nine.
 Guskiewicz appointed an ad hoc committee to review the commission’s recommendations and report to him.
-He will make his recommendations to the Board of Trustees, which could act as soon as its May meeting.
+He will make his recommendations to the Board of Trustees.

 The commission last summer unanimously recommended that the names Aycock, Carr, Daniels and Ruffin be removed for the same reasons that it noted in the current letter.
 When the trustees voted 11-2 in July 2020 to remove the names, they spared Thomas Ruffin Jr., who shared that building’s name along with his father, pending more research.
 In September, the commission said Ruffin Jr.’s actions also justified removal.